Source: Annual Report 2014

 This may seem like a bleak picture, but there are very positive signs of improvement.
 Our strategies are intended to contribute to ongoing efforts in the country to scale up an integrated early childhood development policy (IECD policy) that targets children from 0 to 8 years of age with services in health, nutrition and education.

-A reduction in violence in rural families with children 0 to 8 years of age
+Reduction in violence in rural families with young children aged 0-8 years

 In a nationwide study endorsed by the Tanzanian government, 75% of children and youth aged 13-24 reported experiencing physical violence (punching, kicking, or whipping) by a relative, teacher or intimate partner before the age of 18.
 The most common aggressors were children’s family members.
 Research by the World Health Organization in Tanzania further suggests that as many as 42% of ever-partnered urban women and 56% of ever-partnered rural women have experienced physical or sexual violence by an intimate partner in their lifetime, and 7% and 12% respectively were beaten during at least one pregnancy.

 Our strategies to reduce violence are premised on the belief that a major driver of the problem is the existence of social norms that place women and children in roles of inferior status and which consider family violence a taboo issue to be dealt with ‘privately’.
 This is reflected in the fact that 60% of Tanzanian women 15 to 49 believe wife-beating is justified under certain circumstances, and that certain forms of corporal punishment of children are still legal in all settings.

 - The Department of Social Welfare and the Institute of Social Work incorporated parenting skills into their curriculum for working with vulnerable families.